swiftlang/swift-evolution/proposals/0354-regex-literals.md

 Instead of being parsed as 3 result builder elements, the second of which being a regex literal, this is instead parsed as a single operator chain with the operands `digit`, `[+-]`, and `digit`.
 This will therefore be diagnosed as semantically invalid.

 To avoid this issue, a regex literal may not start with a space or tab character.
-This takes advantage of the fact that infix operators require consistent spacing on either side.

 If a space or tab is needed as the first character, it must be either escaped, e.g:

 ```swift
 let regex = Regex {